 Hailed by the beauty, clarity and flexibility of his voice, Mr. Mujica is constantly in demand and invited to sing on the operatic, symphonic, oratorio and chamber music stages.

-Performances in 2017 include Carmina Burana at the Teatro Colón led by Arturo Diemecke, the role of Silvio in Pagliacci, at the Palacio de Bellas Artes in Belo Horizonte, Brazil, Taddeo in Rossini ́s Italiana in Algieri at he Teatro Solís in Montevideo, the role of Julián in the zarzuela La Verbena de la Paloma, Angelotti in Puccini ́s Tosca, and the Barone Douphol in Verdi ́s La Traviata at the Teatro Solís in Montevideo.
+Recent performances include Carmina Burana at the Teatro Colón led by Arturo Diemecke, the role of Silvio in Pagliacci, at the Palacio de Bellas Artes in Belo Horizonte, Brazil, Taddeo in Rossini ́s Italiana in Algieri at he Teatro Solís in Montevideo, the role of Julián in the zarzuela La Verbena de la Paloma, Angelotti in Puccini ́s Tosca, and the Barone Douphol in Verdi ́s La Traviata at the Teatro Solís in Montevideo.

-Following his operatic debut at the Sodre in Montevideo with the title role in Gallupi ́s il Filosofo di Campagna, he sang the role of Conte Almaviva in Mozart ́s Le Nozze di Figaro, Manuel in de Falla ́s La Vida Breve, Aeneas in Dido and Aeneas, Ping in Puccini ́s Turandot, Peter in Humperdinck ́s Hansel and Gretel, Morales in Bizet ́s Carmen, the roles of Joaquín and Felipe in the zarzuelas La del Manojo de Rosas and La Revoltosa.
+Following his operatic debut at the Sodre in Montevideo with the title role in Gallupi ́s il Filosofo di Campagna, he sang the role of Conte Almaviva in Mozart ́s Le Nozze di Figaro, Manuel in de Falla ́s La Vida Breve, Aeneas in Dido and Aeneas, Ping in Puccini ́s Turandot, Peter in Humperdinck ́s Hansel und Gretel, Morales in Bizet ́s Carmen, the roles of Joaquín and Felipe in the zarzuelas La del Manojo de Rosas and La Revoltosa.
 At the Teatro Solís he sang the role of Fiorello in Rossini ́s il Barbieri di Sivigila and Silvio in Leoncavallo ́s Pagliacci.

 He sang the roles of Morales and Dancaire in Carmen at the prestigious Festival de Manaos, alongside Cristina.- Gallardo- Domas as Carmen under the direction of Luis Fernando Malheiro.
-He had an enormous success singing the role of Albert in Massenet ́s Werther with the Opera de Colombia conducted by Laurent Campellone.
+He had an big success singing the role of Albert in Massenet ́s Werther with the Opera de Colombia conducted by Laurent Campellone.

 Mr. Mujica has specialized in the chamber music repertory, leading him to perform extensively and internationally songs with piano and guitar.
 His vast repertory include songs by composers of different styles and genres that range from the classical to the contemporary.